-If students are applying for a Bachelor of Science Degree program, they are required to indicate on their applications for admission their choice of associate degree major, which results in Johnson & Wales students receiving two degrees in four years.
+If students are applying for a bachelor of science degree program, they are required to indicate on their applications for admission their choice of associate degree major, which results in Johnson & Wales students receiving two degrees in four years.
 Certain bachelor's degree programs are selective and require submission of an application at the end of the associate degree program.
 Students should check program descriptions if they are interested in applying for both an associate and a bachelor's degree program.

-If students are applying for an International Business or Sports/Entertainment/Event Management major, they don't have to indicate an associate degree choice.
+If students are applying for an International Business, Sports/Entertainment/Event Management or Education major, they don't have to indicate an associate degree choice.

-After completing the application form, it is the student's responsibility to request that their high school guidance office forward to the University an official copy of their secondary school record for admissions consideration.
-Verification of graduation must be submitted to the Admissions Office.
-Acceptable documentation includes a letter from an authorized high school administrator, a final high school transcript, or a G.E.D. certificate.
+After completing the application form, students are responsible for requesting that their high school guidance office forward to the University an official copy of the secondary school record for admissions consideration.
+Specific verification documents must be submitted to the admissions office.
+Verification documents include at least one of the following: a letter from an authorized high school administrator, an official high school transcript, a G.E.D. certificate, or a passing score on a test approved by the U.S. Department of Education.